stocchi/speedrun-notes/black/README.md

 *after pidove, walk 1 step then run all the way*

-*repel+pc depositing+right left in the house touching both NPCs gives exactly 0 steps right before exiting*
+*pc depositing: in the house ->right left touching both NPCs gives exactly 0 steps right before exiting*

+*pc depositing with ultra ball: no more than 2 extra steps*

+*no pc depositing: in the house ->left right left right left touching both NPCs gives exactly 0 steps right before exiting on the most right tile*

 #### Nacrene City:
 - (EXTENDED) Buy: